xtoph85/KG-OLAP/docs/index.md

     user$ graphdb -Xms100g -Xmx100g

+You can download the KG-OLAP Maven project and run `mvn clean package` in order to compile a binary package.
 You can also download pre-compiled binary packages of the KG-OLAP software.

 Download binaries [[ZIP]](../bin/kgolap-1.0.3-bin.zip) [[TAR.GZ]](../bin/kgolap-1.0.3-bin.tar.gz)